 Fascia layers in between the muscle cells and binds the body together.
 It also creates important compartments on the body between the organs and different muscles.
 Fascia connects and creates boundaries and without it the body would not be able to function.

 Daniel Keown in The Spark in the Machine: How the Science of Acupuncture Explains the Mysteries of Western Medicine attributes the mysterious triple burner (san jiao) organ of Chinese medicine to the fascia.
-In the bible of Chinese medicine, the Huang Di Nei Jing, the triple burner is said to have “name but no form”.
+In an important Chinese medicine text, the Huang Di Nei Jing, the triple burner is said to have “name but no form”.
 The triple burner will be a topic for a future post, but for now we can posit that the fascia is an organ with many specific functions, and has been overlooked in Western medicine, but helps to explain acupuncture channel theory and qi.

 Fascia physically connects organs and limbs.
 The fascial planes often line up exactly with acupuncture channels, at both superficial and deep levels.
 This is one way of understanding why stimulating a point on the arm can effect lung function.